-'Let them die': Fairfax NAACP leader attacks people who are 'anti-equity,' 'anti-social justice'
+'Let them die': Fairfax NAACP, PTA leader attacks people who are 'anti-equity,' 'anti-social justice'

 After her exhortation, Leete received a round of applause.
 "Don't let these uncomfortable people deter us from our own march forward," she added.

 Footage of Leete was captured by Asra Nomani, who helps lead the anti-CRT group Parents Defending Education.
 The comments took place at Luther Jackson Middle School in Falls Church, Virginia.
-Leete also helps lead the Fairfax County PTA and PTA for the state of Virginia.
+Leete also helps lead the Fairfax County PTA and appears to have worked for the state PTA as well.

 VIRGINIA TEACHER SAYS COLLEAGUES ‘AFRAID’ TO OPPOSE CRITICAL RACE THEORY